eclipse-zenoh/zenoh-cpp/README.md

 $ cmake --build . --target examples
 ```

-Second way is to directly build `examples` as a root project:
+Second way is to build `examples` as a root project.
+This demonstrates the ways to add dependency from zenoh-cpp into customer project.

 ```bash
 $ cmake ../zenoh-c/examples